henryubuntu/Databases/README.md

 # Databases

-All to learn about Databases.
+∀ All to learn about Databases, at least in a Basic level :)

-If you want all then: https://youtu.be/pzehI8JRlwY
++ If you want all then: https://youtu.be/pzehI8JRlwY

-This plan is organized so you can exercise at least 1 hour a day, eat healthy food, sleep well, use non-fluoride products, have a clean environment and rest at least 1 day each week, etc, to remember more everything.
+& This plan is organized so you can exercise at least 1 hour a day, eat healthy food, sleep well, use non-fluoride products, have a clean environment and rest at least 1 day each week, etc, to remember more everything.

-This compilation is made also for those special people that are in our lifes, they do not really need money, they always need care, specially truthful love and protection.
+% This compilation is made also for those special people that are in our lifes, they do not really need money, they always need care, specially truthful love and protection.

 ❤️ Thanks to the next authors who with his books is achieved this compilation: